Halfway House for Addicts -Tertiary Care

 Residents are encouraged to work or job-hunt during the day and to actively participate in a culture of recovery at all times, whether by taking part in therapeutic activities, overseeing the running of the house, attending 12-step programme meetings or attending relapse prevention meetings.
 This greater sense of freedom helps our clients in tertiary care to develop a sense of self-reliance while still feeling secure and accountable to their friends, families, employers and housemates.

-Halfway House for Addicts Facilities:
+Halfway House Facilities:

-- Swimming pool
+- Swimming Pool

 - On-site and secure parking